Stellar Pritchard: Biography

-During her time leading up to her Word Up! performance in 2019 Pritchard was connected with Mother of the House of Coven-Aucoin Moe Laga.
-Laga was invited to provide support and encouragement for Pritchard during this seminal pioneering moment in her life.
-The two got along immediately and Pritchard has been a member of the House of Coven-Aucoin since.
-Laga has is one of the founding members of New Zealand's ballroom scene, an award-winning performance artist and House Mother of Coven-Aucoin.
-The House of Coven-Aucoin is an arts collective which specialises in Vogue, performance art and activation of spaces.
-Laga has also made it so that Coven-Aucoin is a strong support network for her artists who usually come from backgrounds where that has not been afforded to them due to discrimination and lack of understanding as well as education.
-It is a space where they can connect and support each other to be their best selves through their shared experiences as members of the LGBTQIA+ community.
+Prior to her appearance at Word Up! in 2019, Pritchard formed a relationship with Moe Laga, the House Mother of Coven-Aucoin.
+Moe Laga mentored Pritchard at this time and subsequently, Pritchard became part of the House of Coven-Aucoin.
+Moe Laga is one of the founding members of the ballroom community of New Zealand, an award-winning performance artist, and the mother of Coven-Aucoin.
+As the mother of Coven-Aucoin, which is an arts collective, she provides mentorship for LGBTQIA+ artists who have suffered discrimination or been lacking in community support.

 Pritchard describes Moe Laga and Coven-Aucoin as her chosen family.
-They are her biggest and strongest support system.
-The biggest impact Coven-Aucoin and the other Trans women have impacted her is the way they carry themselves, the way they dress, graceful and empowered in all they do.
-They modelled for Pritchard that being a woman is more than genitalia, they have created a world of safety for her to thrive in her authenticity and feel empowered in her identity.
+They are her biggest support system.
+The biggest impact Coven-Aucoin and the other trans women have had on Pritchard is through "the way they held themselves, the way they dress and talk", which she says was empowering.
+They modelled for Pritchard that being a woman is more than genitalia, and created a safe space for her to feel secure and liberated in her identity.

 Pritchard performed with and alongside Coven-Aucoin in the Auckland Pride Festival (2023).
 She was selected by FAFSWAG founder Tanu Gago alongside Coven-Aucoin to submit digital performance works that were projected at scale onto surrounding buildings of the festivals garden during sunset hours.
 The exhibition was called Diaspora Rendered (2023).
 She also performed with Coven-Aucoin in Fafaganda (2023) for Auckland Pride Festival.